davidnallapu/mercata-multi-hop-rag-llm/README.md

 ### 3. Run the code indexer

+This project uses the `gpt-4-turbo` OpenAI model, so please ensure that your API keys have access to that model.

 Make sure you have the correct OpenAI API key in your `.env` file or global environment:

 ```bash